It's not often you start a sportive wondering not 'How fast will I finish?' but 'Can I finish this?'

 That was the burning question as I lined up on a damp April morning alongside 6,498 other roadies - and the obligatory one dude on a Brompton - for this year's Mallorca 312.

 Mallorca is widely regarded as a cycling paradise.
-All the pros are on it - geographical doping, if you like - and where the pros lead the proles follow.
+Through the cold winter months all the European pro's are on it - geographical doping, if you like - and where the pro's lead, the proles follow.
 As we roll into winter, brace yourself for the torrent of Strava and Instagram updates from Sa Calobra and other impossibly photogenic ribbons of sunwashed tarmac.

 But I'd never been.
 So when I heard of Mallorca 312, a sportive of almost 200 miles making a full circuit of the island, the date of 30 April was firmly pencilled in my diary and underlined twice.